EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 This room is an arcane study, with a broken chair, a desk and a large library.
 Most the books have dry rotted or have been burned.

 Investigation Check
-DC12 - Finding the cover a journal with all the pages ripped out titled "Experiments" DC17 -
+DC12 - Finding the cover a journal with all the pages ripped out titled "Experiments" on the desk DC20 - A small half burned piece of paper, only revealing the letters a-g-g-e

 ## Room 5 - The Alter Room
 In this room is when they find the boy reading form the tomb right when he finishes it.
 It explodes, throws him 20ft and destroys the accompanying animated statue.